 This work is a resource for all those with a professional, regulatory and academic interest and stake in this developing and important subject.
 It can also be used on both undergraduate and postgraduate sports law and EU law programmes.

-Dr. Richard Parrish is Reader in Law and Director of the Centre for Sports Law Research at Edge Hill University, United Kingdom.
+Dr. Richard Parrish is Reader in Law and Director of the Centre for Sports Law Research at Edge Hill University in the United Kingdom.
 Mr. Samuli Miettinen is Senior Lecturer in Law and Co-ordinator at the Centre for Sports Law Research, Edge Hill University.

 The book appears in the ASSER International Sports Law Series, under the editorship of Dr. Robert Siekmann and Dr. Janwillem Soek.